fullstackla/fullstackla.github.io/_events/2016-08-27-open-source.md

 ---

 Join us to dive into open source projects.
 Get ready to roll up your sleeves and get to the code.

+Fullstack OpenSource event is about leveling up your skills throu contributions to open source software.

 Everyone is encouraged to improve open source projects and submit a pull requests.

 If you're a seasoned open source committer/maintainer, we love you, come show